mgreiler/awesome-company-practices/README.md

-# awesome-company-insights
+# Awesome Company Engineering Practices

-This is a list of insights into practices of engineering teams across various companies
+This is a list of insights into practices of engineering teams across various companies.